 The course will involve the application of basic principles to equine and companion animal feeding.
 Comparisons in digestive systems, physiology and feeding practices will be made.
 Common rations will be evaluated.
 Computers will be used to evaluate and formulate appropriate rations.
-[Spring] [3 credits]
+[Spring] Applied Learning- Other [3 credits] [3 contact hour(s)]